mitre-cyber-academy/2017-ectf-insecure-example/README.md

 1. Download and install VirtualBox here:
    [https://www.virtualbox.org/wiki/Downloads] using the provided instructions.
+   a.
+Prior to installation:
+      i.
+Ensure that Virtualization extensions (VT-x, or AMD-V) are enabled in your system BIOS prior to installation. ii.
+For systems with UEFI secure boot enabled, see the 'Installation notes' at the end of this document.
 2. Download and install VirtualBox Extensions (for USB support) from the same
    link: [https://www.virtualbox.org/wiki/Downloads] using the provided instructions.